AA Films

 AA Films is an Indian motion picture distribution company, owned by Anil Thadani and Raveena Tandon.
 It mainly distributes Hindi films and Hindi-dubbed films.

 Background

 AA Films was founded by Anil Thadani in 1993.
 It independently distributes films in India.
 The company entered on a joint venture with Cineestan Film Company; the JV is named "Cineestan AA Distributors".
-Anil Thadani is managing Director and CEO of the JV and Rohit Khattar, founder Chairman of Cinestaan, is Chairman of the JV.
+Anil Thadani is managing director and CEO of the JV.
+Rohit Khattar, founder chairman of Cinestaan, is chairman of the JV.